 I grew up in Lebanon, Pennsylvania in the heart of Pennsylvania Dutch farm country and then lived in New York City and its suburbs for 17 years.
-Just recently I moved down south to Savannah, Georgia.
+A few years ago I moved down south to Savannah, Georgia.

 What did you study?

-- Undergrad: A whole lot of different things.
-I came in sure I was going to be pre-med and thought I was going to major in Physics.
-I ended up majoring in Sociology, but found the Barnard general requirements to be flexible enough to dabble in quite a bit of this and that.
-I ended up one class shy of a music minor (mainly because I was too excited to take The History of Jazz instead of another theory requirement)
+A whole lot of different things.
+I came in sure I was going to be pre-med and thought I was going to major in physics.
+I ended up majoring in sociology, but found the Barnard general requirements to be flexible enough to dabble in quite a bit of this and that.
+I ended up one class shy of a music minor (mainly because I was too excited to take The History of Jazz instead of another theory requirement).

 What was your favorite thing about college?

 I. Loved.
 College.
 I loved college so much they couldn’t get rid of me when I graduated, which is why I started working in the admissions office.
 I wanted to tell the next generation of applicants how much I loved college!
-If you’re forcing me to pick one thing, it would have to be the lessons learned outside of the classroom.
-While I was incredibly privileged to attend a phenomenal institution, my real learning happened in the residence halls, the dining halls, the gym, the library (the library was for socializing, let’s be honest).
+If you’re forcing me to pick one thing, it would have to be the lessons learned outside the classroom.
+While I was incredibly privileged to attend a phenomenal institution, my real learning happened in the residence halls, the dining halls, the gym, the library (let’s be honest, the library was for socializing).
 I was continuously inspired and amazed by my friends and peers.
 Having a protected quasi-independent environment to explore, discover, and reflect is a pretty special opportunity and I don’t take for granted how advantaged I was to have had that traditional residential experience.

 What about your college experience was different from what you expected?